aspect-build/rules_js/README.md

 -   Fast: Bazel's sandbox only sees npm packages as directories, not individual files.
 -   Supports npm "workspaces": nested npm packages in a monorepo.

+Many companies are already successfully building with rules_js.
+Please add yours to the adoption discussion: #1000.

 <https://blog.aspect.dev/rulesjs-npm-benchmarks> shows benchmarks for fetching, installing, and linking packages under rules_js as well as typical alternatives like npm and yarn.

 Google does not fund development of rules_js.
 If your company benefits, please consider donating to continue development and maintenance work: <https://opencollective.com/aspect-build/projects/rules_js>